sentinel-hub/EOBrowser/README.md

 * Run `npm run prettier` to prettify `js`, `json`, `css` and `scss` files
 * Run `npm run lint` to lint `js`, `json`, `css` and `scss` files
 * Run `npm run build` to build the application sources
+* Run `npm run translate` to add strings to the translation files
+* Run `npm run debug-translations` to replace all translation strings with "XXXXXX"

 ## Multilanguage support